antistereov/singularity-core/docs/docs/guides/auth/securing-endpoints.md

 @RestController
 @RequestMapping("/api/cool-stuff")
 class CoolStuffController(
-    private val service: CoolStuffService
+    private val service: CoolStuffService,
-) {
+    private val authorizationService: AuthorizationService ) {

     /**
      * This endpoint is only accessible for users who are members of the group `cool-group`.
-     * As you can see, no verification is required in the controller.
      */
     @GetMapping("for-cool-group")
     suspend fun getCoolStuffForCoolGroup(): ResponseEntity<CoolStuff> {
+        // We first get the authentication outcome that checks the access token authorizationService.getAuthenticationOutcome()
+            // If it fails, we throw this exception .getOrThrow { when (it) { is AccessTokenExtractionException -> it } }
+            // To be a member of a group, at first, you need to be authenticated .requireAuthentication()
+            // If the user is not authenticated, we throw an exception .getOrThrow { when (it) { is AuthenticationException.AuthenticationRequired -> it } }
+            // Now since we have an authenticated user, we can check if the user is a member of our cool group .requireGroupMembership(GroupKeys.COOL_GROUP)
+            // And throw an exception if that's not the case .getOrThrow { when (it) { is AuthenticationException.GroupMembershipRequired -> it } }

         return ResponseEntity.ok(service.getCoolStuffForCoolGroup)
     }
 }

 @Service
-class CoolStuffService(
-    private val authService: AuthorizationService
-) {
+class CoolStuffService() {

-    suspend fun getCoolStuffForCoolGroup(): CoolStuff {
     /**
-         * Require the user to be a member of the group `cool-group`.
+     * Again no check here, the check is moved to the controller.
      */
-        authService.requireGroupMemebership(GroupKeys.COOL_GROUP)
+    suspend fun getCoolStuffForCoolGroup(): CoolStuff {
         return CoolStuff.forAdmins()
     }
 }